 Tattoos have always been associated with the “manly man,” but I feel the modern gentleman can have a tasteful ink as a form of expression.
 I should disclose that I do have a tattoo and it is new.
 It took me ten years to find the right artist and right image, but I have no regrets.

-In Toronto, this process can be daunting because parlors are a dime-a-dozen nowadays.
+In Toronto, this process can be daunting because parlours are a dime-a-dozen nowadays.
 Although there are other famous tattoo places in the city, I ended up at Lucky 13 on Ossington and Bloor.
 This is a long story involving a beautiful Cuban artist and Instagram, but to make a long story short, the balance between talented artists and a well-organized shop made this great experience.

-Lucky 13 was the perfect atmosphere for one’s first tattoo.
+Lucky 13 Tattoos was the perfect atmosphere for one’s first tattoo.
 With funky tunes blaring over speakers, great conversation from the shop’s eclectic boss, and clean studio environment, I had no qualms about being there.

 A Gentleman’s Drink

 Whether you are a connoisseur of craft beer, fine wines, or cocktails, few men would argue what they order when they hit the bar is a big part of their identity.
 However, few drinks get the reverence that whisky does for being the true drink of the enlightened man!
 It should be noted that I am a huge bourbon and whisky fan.

 Ok, with all joking aside – in all my travels to various themed bars and hidden speakeasies, nothing has impressed me as much as the Char No. 5 Whisky Bar in the new Delta Hotel located on Simcoe Street right next to Union Station.